ixis/codeception-module-drupal-user-registry/README.md

 $rootUser = $I->getRootUser();
 ```

+All methods available to the Actor object `$I` are defined in this module's [public API](https://github.com/pfaocle/codeception-module-drupal-user-registry/blob/master/API.md).

 The [DrupalTestUser](https://github.com/pfaocle/codeception-module-drupal-user-registry/blob/master/src/Drupal/UserRegistry/DrupalTestUser.php) class is a very minimal representation of a Drupal user account and can be used as part of a login procedure defined in, for example, a StepObject or PageObject.

 This module currently uses Drush and Drush aliases to create, delete and add roles to user accounts.
 Note that the `--delete-content` option is used when deleting users, so any content created by that user account will also be removed.